Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Decaying supersonic turbulence

 The $\rho$--$\sigma$ relation investigated in the previous section is a single-point statistic of the local properties of the flow.
 In this section, we investigate the power spectrum, which encodes the information about the scale dependence of the spatial distribution of gas properties.
 Figure~\ref{fig:power-spectra} shows the power spectra of resolved velocities ($\vect{u}$), gas density ($\rho$), and small-scale turbulent energy ($\eturb$).
 The power spectra are calculated following Section~4.1 in \citet{kritsuk11}.

 As the dashed line in the top panel shows, in the DNS, the velocity power spectrum is a power law with a constant slope of $\approx -5/3$ down to $k/k_{\rm min} \sim 100$ and falls off at higher $k$.
-Given the resolution of the DNS, $1024^3$, the fall-off at these scales indicates that, in the ART code, numerical dissipation becomes important on the scales of $\sim 10$ grid cells.
+Given the resolution of the DNS, $1024^3$, the falloff at these scales indicates that, in the ART code, numerical dissipation becomes important on the scales of $\sim 10$ grid cells.
 A similar numerical dissipation scale was found by \citet{kritsuk11} for analogous second-order hydrodynamic solvers \citep[e.g., the RAMSES code;][]{ramses}.
-It is worth noting that the power spectrum compensated by the $k^{-5/3}$ slope exhibits a local maximum (i.e., the bottleneck effect) at $k/k_{\rm min} \sim 40$ indicating that numerical dissipation effects kick in on $\sim1024/40\sim25$ cells scale \citep{kitsionas09,federrath10,federrath11}, which can also explain the excess of power at low $k$ in the SLES runs.
+It is worth noting that the power spectrum compensated by the $k^{-5/3}$ slope exhibits a local maximum (i.e., the bottleneck effect) at $k/k_{\rm min} \sim 40$ indicating that numerical dissipation effects kick in on $\sim1024/40\sim25$ cell scales \citep{kitsionas09,federrath10,federrath11}, which can also explain the excess of power at low $k$ in the SLES runs.

-As the spatial resolution is degraded in SLES re-simulations, the kinetic energy is dissipated on larger scales (see the colored lines in the top panel of Figure~\ref{fig:power-spectra}).
-For reference, the vertical dotted lines in the figure show the Nyquist wave numbers corresponding to 2 grid cells at a given resolution: $k_{\rm Ny} = \pi \Ngrid/\Lbox$.
+As the spatial resolution is degraded in SLES resimulations, the kinetic energy is dissipated on larger scales (see the colored lines in the top panel of Figure~\ref{fig:power-spectra}).
+For reference, the vertical dotted lines in the figure show the Nyquist wavenumbers corresponding to 2 grid cells at a given resolution: $k_{\rm Ny} = \pi \Ngrid/\Lbox$.
 The offset of numerical dissipation to larger and larger scales leads to the distribution of density becoming progressively smoother (see the bottom set of maps in Figure~\ref{fig:turbbox-maps}).

-As the middle panel of Figure~\ref{fig:power-spectra} shows, the corresponding fall-off also appears in the density power spectrum.
-This fall-off also shifts to larger scales (smaller $k$) with decreasing resolution.
+As the middle panel of Figure~\ref{fig:power-spectra} shows, the corresponding falloff also appears in the density power spectrum.
+This falloff also shifts to larger scales (smaller $k$) with decreasing resolution.
 The density power spectrum falls off with $k$ roughly as $P(\rho,k) \propto k^{-1.1}$.
-This slope is within the range reported by \citet{federrath13} for the non-magnetized turbulence runs with Mach numbers $\lesssim 10$ before the gas self-gravity is turned on \citep[see also][]{federrath10}.
+This slope is within the range reported by \citet{federrath13} for the nonmagnetized turbulence runs with Mach numbers $\lesssim 10$ before the gas self-gravity is turned on \citep[see also][]{federrath10}.

 Finally, the bottom panel of Figure~\ref{fig:power-spectra} compares the power spectra of local small-scale turbulence, $\eturb$, compensated by $k^{-1.1}$ to simplify the comparison with the density power spectra.
 The slope of the $\eturb$ power spectrum is somewhat shallower than that of density, reflecting deviations from the isothermal (i.e., $\eturb \propto \rho$) behavior on small scales (see Section~\ref{sec:turb:perf:n-sigma}).
 The increase of the magnitude of the $\eturb$ power spectrum at lower resolution again reflects that larger scales contain more turbulent energy (compare with the bottom panel of Figure~\ref{fig:var-scale}).